mrGrANTt/Ender_party/README.md

 ## Config
 > `enabled`: false - is enderman-clown able to spawn \
+> `log-type`: 1 - the amount of information displayed.
+(0 - all, 1 - base, 2 - only needed, 3 - no)
 > \
 > \
 > `spawn-clown-timer`: - controlling time to spawn new enderman-clown.
 If you want to set exact time, you can set 2 equals values